If you’re serious about getting your content seen on Instagram, hashtags for Instagram Reels are still one of the most effective tools you can use.

 Start by gaining a true understanding of your audience.
 What are they interested in, and what words or phrases are they likely to search?

 A fitness coach, for example, will get more traction with #HIITWorkout than a generic #Fitness tag.
-Look at competitor accounts, study what followers are engaging with, and create a list of hashtags that reflect your community.
+Look at competitors' accounts, study what followers engage with, and create a list of hashtags that reflect your community.

 When putting together your plan, you don’t need to think “How many hashtags on Instagram Reels?”
 Focus on creating a strong set using three types of tags.